gregl83/comandare/README.md

 The TCP Server does not implement any form of Auth leaving your network security as the sole guardian of your data.

 Opening TCP Ports on a system *can* be bad, use at your own risk!

+## Final Words

+Hopefully this package can increase intuition on backdoor implementations indirectly helping secure systems.

 ## License